 The abundant rainfall however allows for this mountain range to be constantly green and the flattish surface area accommodates a number of outdoor activities.

 Image Credit: Drakensberg Experience

-Some of the more sought-after activities include horse riding with both amateur and professional trails and which houses the most spectacular views of the mountains.
-A day of horse riding will award you the opportunity to explore the mountains without the exhaustion of having to hike through the terrain by foot.
-A number of equestrian services can be easily found and include full-day, overnight or half-day tours ranging from about R280 for an hour to R2700 per person for an overnight riding excursion.
+Some of the more sought-after activities include horse riding with both amateur and professional trails which houses the most spectacular views of the mountains.
+A day of horse riding will award you the opportunity to explore the mountains without the exhaustion of having to hike through the terrain on foot.
+A number of equestrian services can be easily found and include full-day, overnight, or half-day tours ranging from about R280 for an hour to R2700 per person for an overnight riding excursion.
 Many wild horses can also be seen along the roadside so practice caution as you travel down these windy roads

 Another popular but costly undertaking in the 'Bergs' as it's more commonly known by the locals is the hot ballooning feature that crosses over the Drakensburg mountains from the northern to the southern end.
 The tours can be either scenic ranging from about R3000 per person to a safari tour that costs about RR4000.
 The tour includes a 60 min ride accompanied by a picnic basket.
 Although one may not necessarily see the likes of the big 5 while in the air, you will catch a glimpse of tamer wildlife such as giraffes and zebras.

 Another gem and must-see is the Negosi Museum also known as Sandra's se Winkle.
 The museum showcases original South African memorabilia from years gone by so one will get a true taste of what it truly felt like to purchase material from an old-school haberdashery or a sweet store in the early 1900s.
 The store is the only one of its kind in South Africa so is worth the stop especially at only R20 a visit.